Death by a Thousand Words: COVID-19 and the Pandemic of Ableist Media

 While reporting on this took a partisan spin, the reality is that these beliefs are a part of our culture regardless of political affiliation.
 No matter how far left or far right, the only thing our society seems to agree on is that disabled people are inconveniences not worth living.
 Not being cognizant of this dynamic, as well as our propensity for binary thinking, within our society has been our greatest failure in communications and reporting surrounding the pandemic.

 None of what we have experienced during this pandemic is surprising.
-Why would Americans change their behavior to save the disabled and elderly if we’re presented as disposable to begin with?
+Why would Americans change their behaviour to save the disabled and elderly if we’re presented as disposable to begin with?

 The disability community have been lambs to the slaughter in regards to the COVID-19 crisis.
 Early medical rationing guidelines diverted resources from disabled patients to those with a “greater return on investment.”
 Michael Hickson was one such patient whose physician refused to treat him for COVID-19 because he “had no quality of life” due to paralysis.